bacionejs/termux/README.md

 ![README](README.JPG)
-## How I wrote [bacionejs](https://github.com/bacionejs/editor) on an Android tablet
+## How I wrote bacionejs on an Android tablet
-Bacione Javascript Editor is an Integrated Development Environment (IDE) for programming small javascript games on a phone.
+[Bacione Javascript Editor](https://github.com/bacionejs/editor) is an Integrated Development Environment (IDE) for programming small javascript games on a phone.
 Several games are included.

+I used the Neovim editor to create the Bacionejs editor.
+Below is my setup.

 ## Installed
 - termux